silvacms/documentation/source/contents/views.rst

 .. py:function:: need(resources)

-   Include the given resources in the rendering of the page.
+   Includes the given resources in the rendering of the page.

 .. seealso::